Crazy Taxi (video game): Gameplay

 The main objective of the game is to pick up customers and take them to their chosen destination as quickly as possible.
 Along the way, money can be earned by performing stunts, such as near misses with other vehicles.
 The player is directed to a destination by a large green arrow at the top of the screen.
 The arrow does not adjust based on obstacles but rather points in the general direction of the destination.
 Once the player arrives near the destination, they must stop within a specified zone.
 When the destination is reached, the customer's fare is added to the player's total money earned.
 Ratings are then awarded depending on how long the player took to complete the journey.
 If the customer's timer runs out before the player reaches the destination, the customer will jump from the taxi without paying the driver.

 Players can select three-, five-, or ten-minute settings, or the Arcade Rules used in the original coin-op version of the game.
 In the three time-limited settings, play continues for the designated period of time, after which the cab automatically stops and no more points can be scored.
 Under Arcade Rules, the player starts with an initial time limit of one minute, which can be extended through time bonuses earned for quick deliveries.
 Console versions of the game also feature a mode known as Crazy Box, a set of minigames that feature challenges, such as picking up and dropping off a number of customers within a time limit, bowling using the taxi as a ball, and popping giant balloons in a field.

 The arcade version of the game includes one stage, and an additional "Original" stage was added for the console versions.
-Both stages are based in sunny coastal California locales, with steep hills and other strong similarities to San Francisco.
+Both stages are based in sunny coastal Californian locales, with steep hills and other strong similarities to San Francisco.
 The player has a choice of four drivers (Axel, B.D.
 Joe, Gena, and Gus) and their cabs, each of which has slightly different attributes.